PurpShell/purpshell/README.md

 # PurpShell / Rajeh Taher
 Hey there!
-I am Rajeh Taher, and I am a high school student from Lebanon :lebanon:.
+I am Rajeh Taher, and I am a student experienced in the world of Software Development.

 - I love learning about complex systems, reverse engineering and understanding complex concepts.
 I do Software Development as a part-time job (full-time in the summer) and with great passion.